Injuries can be the bane of one’s life, so figuring out how to run injury free is vital to long-term success.

 Do More Strength Training

-Any muscle imbalances you might have will start to seriously hamper you over time, so strength training will crease these out and get you performing better.
+However, any muscle imbalances you might have from running will start to seriously hamper you over time, so strength training will crease these out and get you performing better.

 Your running kinetic chain is made up of your feet, lower legs, knees, hips, lower back, core, arms, and shoulders.